GaneshKumarsys/GaneshKumarsys/README.md

 - 🎓 B.Tech Biotechnology student exploring the world of data science.
 - 📫 Currently learning: SQL, Python for Data Analysis, Statistics, and Machine Learning.
 - 💡 Interested in applying data science to real-world biological and research problems.
-- 📌 Love storytelling with data — from raw CSVs to compelling visualizations.
+- 📌 I enjoy storytelling with data — transforming raw CSVs into compelling visualizations.

 ## 🪢 Tools & Technologies